voldikss/vim-floaterm/README.md

 ### Integrate with [asynctasks.vim](https://github.com/skywind3000/asynctasks.vim)

-This plugin has a builtin runner for [asynctasks.vim](https://github.com/skywind3000/asynctasks.vim/).
-To use it, set `g:asynctasks_term_pos` to `"floaterm"` or add a `"pos=floaterm"` filed in your asynctasks configuration files.
-Then your task will be ran in the floaterm instance.
-See asynctasks.vim [Wiki](https://github.com/skywind3000/asynctasks.vim/wiki/Customize-Runner) for more information.
+This plugin can be a runner for [asynctasks.vim](https://github.com/skywind3000/asynctasks.vim/).
+To use it, copy the following code to your `vimrc` set `g:asynctasks_term_pos` to `"floaterm"` or add a `"pos=floaterm"` filed in your asynctasks configuration files.

-If you are using on-demand loading, you need to copy the following lines to your `vimrc` to make it work.

 ```vim
 function! s:runner_proc(opts)